Skip to main content

 • where there is a short-term barrier to the family moving, for example, a medical procedure, and the accommodation offer cannot wait for that to be completed

 • being in employment isn’t considered a good reason to refuse an offer of accommodation.
-When deciding whether an offer is appropriate for you the LA will take into account the nature of your employment for example whether they think that the travel distance between the accommodation being offered and your employment is reasonable, or whether you would be able to get a similar job in another area such as hospitality or factory work.
-It is more likely that a local authority will consider your employment where it is a specialist role or adaptations have been made
+When deciding whether an offer is appropriate for the family/individual, the LA will take into account the nature of their employment, for example whether the local authority think that the travel distance between the accommodation being offered and their employment is reasonable, or whether the family/individual would be able to get a similar job in another area such as hospitality or factory work.
+It is more likely that a local authority will consider the employment where it is a specialist role or adaptations have been made